Dohchay: Release

 Dohchay released on 24 April 2015.
 The streaming Rights were sold to ZEE5 and television rights sold to Zee Telugu and premiered on 17th June 2015.

 Reception

 Critical response

 Hemanth Kumar writing for The Times of India gave the three stars out of 5, stating that "Despite having all the elements, it just doesn't add up to make a fine film".

-IndiaGlitz gave 3 out of 5 stars stating, "Good visuals and slick BGM apart, this one has a few rib-tickling moments.
-In the absence of a strong storyline and a tight screenplay, even Brahmi can't salvage it".